Climate Pollution Reduction Grant (CPRG)

 Background

-The Cincinnati OH-KY-IN Metropolitan Statistical Area (MSA) will be participating in a regional climate action planning process through the U.S. EPA Climate Pollution Reduction Grant (CPRG) program.
-One of our most important roles is to ensure that all communities in our region can participate in this process and connect to funding opportunities.
+The Cincinnati OH-KY-IN Metropolitan Statistical Area (MSA) is participating in a regional climate action planning process through the U.S. EPA Climate Pollution Reduction Grant (CPRG) program.
+A group of local governments, businesses, educational institutions, and planning organizations have come together under the name "Thrive Together" to create Regional Climate Action plans for the Greater Cincinnati MSA.
+One of our most important goals is to ensure that all communities in our region can participate in this process and connect to funding opportunities.

 Green House Gas (GHG) Inventories